 Initial Von Willebrand Disease Assays

-A variety of factors, such as stress, recent exercise, inflammatory conditions, illness, and some medications can affect VWD test results, so it may be necessary to repeat the tests on a new plasma sample collected at a different time for definitive results.
-These tests are available as panel tests; see ARUP Lab Tests below.
+A variety of factors, such as stress, recent exercise, estrogen treatment, pregnancy, inflammatory conditions, illness, and some medications can affect VWF levels, so it may be necessary to repeat the tests on a new plasma specimen collected at a different time for definitive results.

-The table below, Expected Laboratory Values in VWD by Type, describes typical results for these tests.
-If initial results are incompatible with VWD but there is high clinical suspicion for VWD, consider repeating tests in 1-3 months.
+The Expected Laboratory Values in VWD by Type table describes typical results for these tests.
+If initial results are not diagnostic of VWD but there is high clinical suspicion for VWD, consider repeat testing in 1-3 months.

 Von Willebrand Factor Antigen